 Headaches, bloating, cramps, and mood swings are among the most common PMS symptoms.
 For some, these symptoms are a minor inconvenience.
 For others, the symptoms can be so severe that they miss work or school.

 Most females experience some degree of PMS.
-In fact, over 90% report experiencing PMS symptoms in the week or two before their period.
+In fact,

 In this article we look at PMS, including its symptoms, causes, treatments, and tips for coping.
 We also discuss when a person should see a doctor about their symptoms.

 PMS refers to the diverse range of physical and psychological symptoms that people experience before their menstrual period.

 The exact cause of PMS remains unknown.
 However, natural fluctuations in hormone levels, especially those of estrogen and progesterone, in the week or two before menstruation are likely responsible for the symptoms.

 Estrogen and progesterone levels decrease dramatically after ovulation.
 This could play a major role in the development of PMS symptoms.

 The drop in estrogen levels may affect a person’s serotonin levels.
 Serotonin is a brain chemical that helps regulate mood, sleep, and appetite, all of which PMS affects.